 The reputation associated with your brand will be important not only for your customers when deciding whether to open your emails or ignore them but for the email providers as well.
 Here are some of the aspects you should consider:

-In other words, do not switch-over between your personal name and your company name.
+In other words, do not switch between your personal name and your company name.
 Just choose one and stick with it.

 In most situations, it is much better to use a company or brand name over an individual person's name unless that person is the brand, like Madonna or Jamie Oliver.
 If you have a reason to use a person's name and it is not a brand, follow it with a dash, then specify the company or organization you are from.